rtm516/GeyserMC-wiki/Setup.md

 - If you are running the server, you need to have a UDP port opened.
 See below for more instructions.

 ## Plugin Setup
 1. Download a jar of Geyser from the [build server](https://ci.nukkitx.com/job/Geyser/job/master/) depending on what platform your server runs on.
-Use Geyser-spigot.jar for Paper servers.
+See the [FAQ](https://github.com/GeyserMC/Geyser/wiki/FAQ) if you're confused about which build to download.
 2. Put the Geyser jar file in your plugins folder and start up the server.
 3. If you are on a hosting provider, you will likely need to change your Bedrock port in `config.yml`.
 Information on your hosting provider might be available on the [Supported Hosting Providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers) page.
 4. Restart your server if you edited your config.